JASFramework/Best-Apps-Websites-and-More/README.md

 [Brave](https://brave.com/) - Brave is a free and open-source web browser developed by Brave Software, Inc. It blocks ads and website trackers and has a TOR window option.

+*NOTE: TOR is more secure.*

-[The TOR Project](https://www.torproject.org/) - TOR is a browser that is opensorce and protects your browsing.
+[The TOR Project](https://www.torproject.org/) - TOR is a browser that is open-source and protects your browsing.
 I trust TOR so use it!
 ___

 # Desktop Publishing and Creation